Story Points Estimation

-After discussions, the estimators choose a card with the story point they think needs assigning to the project.
+After discussions, estimators choose a card with the story point that they think needs assigning to the project.
 If the point estimations match up, it can be considered as the final estimation.
 If there is no match, the estimators who gave the lowest and highest points share their reasons to continue the discussion and get a consensus.

 Planning poker is not perfect for large teams, or when there are many items for estimating.